-When using competing offers as a strategy to negotiate better salaries, candidates should always do so in good faith i.e. only quote offers actually received.
+When using competing offers as a strategy to negotiate better salaries, candidates should always do so in good faith — only quote offers actually received.

-One may not always receive an offer letter immediately after receiving an offer.
-In such cases, candidates can always ask for an email or any other verifiable form of communication about the offer extended.
+One may not always receive an offer letter immediately after receiving an offer verbally.
+In such cases, you can always ask for an email or any other verifiable form of communication about the offer extended.

-Inflating figures,making up offers, or quoting offers without proof should be avoided as this can backfire and show up a candidate as untrustworthy.
+Inflating figures, making up offers, or quoting offers without proof should be avoided as this can backfire and deem a candidate untrustworthy.
 It can lead to candidates losing leverage during negotiations.